nikvn89/nomad-court/README.md

 npm test
 ```

+The suite deploys a fresh `NomadCourt.py` contract for the test run.

-The suite is successful only when it ends with:
+It is successful only when it ends with:

 ```text
 ✅ ALL TESTS PASSED